|

 The key to win a joust between two players is to push the ball as long

 as you can, preferably with two hands.
-If you try to
+If you try to "attack" the ball

-player understands to “push and hold” the ball longer.
+to "push and hold" the ball longer.

 The power helps to win jousts, but the most important thing is to push